Skip to main content

 Updating Contact Information: If your address, phone number, or e-mail changes during the quarter, please notify your instructor.

 Computer Account: As a UC San Diego student, you have access to the Google apps suite and you can set up an account to print on university printers.
-Check https://acms.ucsd.edu/students/index.html for information about Student tech services
+Check the UCSD IT Service Portal for information about Student tech services.

 Course Petition Procedure